armbian/documentation/docs/User-Guide_FAQ.md

 ### Development Time

 We are covering large area of diversed custom designed ARM hardware they way, size and under conditions nobody else does.
 Keeping this service up, keeping those low end hardware functional is laborious.
 When releases are approaching and a lot of testing and fixing is going on, this gets up, stress intensifies.
 This means we have to invest let's say at least 3.000 - 4.000 EUR of our time on top of fixed costs into this service every day just to keep it up.
 Without developing any serious features [you wish to have](https://forum.armbian.com/forum/38-feature-requests/).
-Fulfilling your wishes would costs millions, which we don't have and which we can't get back, since you expect that software is free.
+Fulfilling many of these wishes would easily cost tens of thousands in development time, which we don't have and which we can't get back due to it being free software.
 Nobody needs to buy licence for using it, just a few people decides to [respect time and attention](https://forum.armbian.com/subscriptions/) that are receiving from developers on forums.

 ### Infrastructure and Operations.